 So, enough of chit-chat let’s come straight to the practical work…

-You can say, that it is an Operating System having lots of Hacking tools.
+Or in a layman language, you can say, that it is an Operating System having lots of Hacking tools.

-It comes preinstalled with a large number of Hacking tools.
+The Parrot security OS comes preinstalled with a large number of Hacking tools.
 Having soo many tools available at your disposable makes it a great platform to get a headstart in Hacking world.

 Also, there are many other Linux distributions which are used for penetration testing.
 The most commonly known of such distribution is the Kali Linux.